arnabganguly/HDInsighthivemigration/CreateHDInsightcluster.md

 4. In the  **Basics**  tab populate the following values.

+-   **Resource Group**:_Put the cluster in the same resource group as the Storage account and Metastore_
 -   **Cluster Name**:  _Enter the cluster name.
 A green tick will appear if the cluster name is available._
 - **Region**: Choose the same region as the storage account
 -   **Cluster Type**  : Cluster Type -  _Hadoop_